cgmartin/ReadingBuddies/README.md

 Build and run the application:

-1. Run `npm install && bower install` to install the app dependencies
+1. Run `npm install && bower install && tsd install` to install the app dependencies
 1. Run `npm run build` to build the app JS/CSS bundles and static files folder (`./build/`)
 1. Run `npm start` to start the http server
 1. Open browser: <http://localhost:8000>